 In conclusion, the missionary spirituality of Charles de Foucauld reveals a profound identification with Christ and with the suffering world, shaped by humility, simplicity, and presence.
 His radical approach challenges modern mission to embrace vulnerability and solidarity rather than power or security.
-As he once said, "I no longer want a monastery which is too secure.
-I want a small monastery, like the house of a poor workman who is not sure if tomorrow he will find work and bread, who with all his being shares the suffering of the world."
-(Ellsberg, 2001, 524)
+As he once said, he no longer wanted a monastery that was too secure.
+He desired a small monastery-like the home of a poor workman, unsure whether he would find work and bread the next day-one that, with all its being, shared in the suffering of the world.
+(Ellsberg, 2001, p.
+524)